RohithAchar/civic-voice/README.md

 ### For Municipal Authorities:

 - Centralized dashboard showing all complaints
-- Auto-categorization of issues using AI
+- Categorization of issues by type and severity
 - Priority scoring based on severity, location, and number of reports
 - Route optimization for field workers (save time and fuel)
 - Analytics showing hotspots, trends, and resolution metrics